 - Construction of buildings by medical clinic boards is not subject to the competitive bid law.
-AGO 1980-095 (to Hon.
+AGO 1980-0095 (to Hon.
 John Adams, November 21, 1979). - The competitive bid law applies to all purchases by utility boards, unless the purchase is for equipment, supplies or materials needed, used and consumed in the normal and routine operation of the system.
-AGO 1981-424 (to Hon.
-Hoyt Vaughn, June 16, 1981). - Corporations organized pursuant to Section 11-60-1, et seq., Code of Alabama 1975, (recreation boards), are not subject to the competitive bid law.
-AGO 1985-054 (to Hon.
+AGO 1981-0424 (to Hon.
+Hoyt Vaughn, June 16, 1981). - Incorporated recreation boards organized pursuant to Section 11-60-1, et seq., Code of Alabama 1975, are exempt from the competitive bid law.
+AGO 1985-0054 (to Hon.
 Norman Gale, Jr., November 1, 1984). - A medical clinic board may contract to make a grant or loan to a medical student in return for an obligation by the student to practice in the municipality upon graduation.
 It is essential that the contract be worded to ensure that the municipality will be assured of receiving adequate consideration in the form of a binding promise for future services.
 AGO to Hon.
 Gene Hughes, July 13, 1977. - Pursuant to section 41-16-60 of the Code of Alabama, a member of a city or county board of education may contract with the board of education for personal property or personal services if: (1) the contemplated contract was in existence before a person was elected or appointed to the board, or (2) the individual does not participate in the deliberation or vote on the proposed contract.
-Section 41-16- 60 is not applicable to contracts subject to the Public Works Law.
-Members of city and county boards of education may be subject to the Ethics Law and should submit these questions directly to the Ethics Commission.
-AGO 2012-017 and AGO 2012-018 - A water authority and sewer authority may enter into an agreement whereby the water authority manages the accounts of the sewer and discontinues water service for parties with delinquent sewer accounts.
+Section 41-16-60 is not applicable to contracts subject to the Public Works Law.
+Members of city and county boards of education may be subject to the Ethics Law.
+AGO 2012-0017 and AGO 2012-0018 - A water authority and sewer authority may enter into an agreement whereby the water authority manages the accounts of the sewer authority and discontinues water service for parties with delinquent sewer accounts.
 Because the authority to discontinue service is based on statutory authority set out in section 11-88-7 of the Code of Alabama, neither the water authority nor the sewer authority is required to have independent written agreements with customers prior to being able to disconnect service.
-AGO 2014-023. - A city board of education, as an agency of the State, was absolutely immune from a suit on a contractor's claims for breach of contract and quantum meruit related to the construction of school facility.
+AGO 2014-0023. - A city board of education, as an agency of the State, was absolutely immune from a suit on a contractor's claims for breach of contract and quantum meruit related to the construction of school facility.
 Ex parte Phenix City Bd. of Educ.
 109 So.3d 631 (Ala.2012). - The municipal water works board may not divide the installation of new water meters into multiple contracts for payments of less than \$50,000 to evade the Public Works Law.
-If the Board can demonstrate, based on several specified factors, that it is not evading the Public Works Law by spreading out its meter purchases over several years as funds become available, then it will not violate Section 39-2-2(a), Code of Alabama 1975.
-AGO 2017-010. - Statute providing for a cap on damages recoverable against government entities is not applicable to individual capacity claims.
+AGO 2017-0010. - Statute providing for a cap on damages recoverable against government entities is not applicable to individual capacity claims.
 Wright v.
 Cleburne County Hosp.
 Board, Inc., 255 So.3d 186 (Ala.
 2017). - Proper venue for declaratory judgment action against city water and sewer board was the county in which the board's principal place of business was located.
 Ex parte Bd. of Water and Sewer Com'rs of City of Mobile, 272 So.3d 635 (Ala.
 2018).